zenobiajazmin/project-4/README.md

 ### Converting Text into Vectors
 - Numerical representation of text is achieved using robust methods:
-  - TF-IDF Vectorization: Captures the importance of words relative to the dataset.
+  - **TF-IDF Vectorization:** Captures the importance of words relative to the dataset.
   - These methods provide structured input for machine learning models, facilitating effective classification.

 ### Model Training, Evaluation, and Prediction
 - The project adopts a systematic approach:
-  - Baseline models (Logistic Regression and Decision Tree) are trained and evaluated in Fake_News_Detection_using_Machine_Learning.ipynb.
+  - Baseline models (Logistic Regression and Decision Tree) are trained and evaluated in **Fake_News_Detection_using_Machine_Learning.ipynb**.
-  - Iterative optimization and hyperparameter tuning in Fake_News_Optimized.ipynb improve model performance.
+  - Iterative optimization and hyperparameter tuning in **Fake_News_Optimized.ipynb** improve model performance.
   - Evaluation metrics, including accuracy, precision, recall, F1-score, and confusion matrices, ensure comprehensive assessment.
-- In Fake_News_Flask.py, a pre-trained model and TF-IDF vectorizer are deployed for real-time prediction:
+- In **Fake_News_Flask.py**, a pre-trained model and TF-IDF vectorizer are deployed for real-time prediction:
   - User input is vectorized, and predictions are rendered with detailed feedback on the web interface.
   - Counters track the proportions of fake and real news predictions dynamically.

 ### Flask Application
-- Fake_News_Flask.py complements the machine learning pipeline with an interactive web application:
+- **Fake_News_Flask.py** complements the machine learning pipeline with an interactive web application:
   - Users can input text directly into the interface.
   - Results, including prediction probabilities and classification as "Real News" or "Fake News," are displayed on the homepage.
   - The app also calculates and updates metrics for the percentages of fake and real news predictions.